The Story of State Immunization Registries

 Have the sending or receiving of COVID-19 immunization data at the top of your mind?
 J P Systems works to connect organizations using standardized HL7 messaging for vaccine reporting purposes.
 We thought the story of the birth of the first immunization registry would be a timely topic.

-This is the story of the birth of the State Immunization Registries.
 Tom Maerz was the Manager of the Wisconsin State Immunization Registry (WIR).
-In 1998, he envisioned a State Immunization registry that would be accessible from the World Wide Web (then only seven years old) for all immunizations administered to children K-12.
+As early as 1998, he envisioned a web-based State Immunization Registry to track all K–12 childhood immunizations.
 This concept was two decades ahead of its time.
 The design/code for the majority of State Immunization Registries today was his brain-child.
 Twenty-two years is a lifetime in IT.
-First let’s think back to 1998:

-• The iPhone didn’t exist (first release was 2007)
+- The iPhone didn’t exist (first release was 2007)

-• We had graduated from 5-1/4” floppy disks to 3.5” floppy disks (no CDs, let alone writable CDs)
+- We had graduated from 5-1/4” floppy disks to 3.5″ floppy disks (no CDs, let alone writable CDs)

-• We were running Windows 98 on our PCs (no laptops existed)
+- We were running Windows 98 on our PCs (no laptops existed)

-• Apple was on the verge of bankruptcy and Amazon was four years old
+- Apple was on the verge of bankruptcy and Amazon was four years old

-• Internet access was dial-up (56K was a fast connection)
+- Internet access was dial-up (56K was a fast connection)

 Working with Rob Savage (an Epidemiologist), we created the first HL7 Immunization Implementation Guide that we gave to AIRA.
 I’m proud to say that it is still the basis of AIRA’s HL7 2.x Immunization Implementation Guides.

-The key was the data quality continuous enforcement process.
-We provided the WIR Immunization Implementation Guide to providers eager to onboard, (to obtain their HITECH ACT Meaningful Use checks) and comply with the HITECH ACT.
-The HL7 engines would parse/validate the incoming messages (generating transaction objects containing the data) and generate the HL7 2.3.1 Response Messages.
-There were two passes:
+We provided the WIR Immunization Implementation Guide to providers eager to onboard.
+This enabled them to obtain their HITECH ACT Meaningful Use checks and comply with the HITECH ACT.
+The HL7 engines would parse and validate the incoming messages.
+Then it generated transaction objects containing the data and subsequently generated the HL7 2.3.1 Response Messages.

 1) Validate the incoming HL7 2.3.1 Message against the SHALL requirements of the WIR